lusaxweb/vuesax/docs/components/input.md

    parameters: Icon Pack Class Name
    description: Icon Pack to be used.
 If not set, icon will default to Material Icons. ex.
 FA4 uses fa or fas, FA5 uses fas, far, or fal.
    default: material-icons
+ - name: val-icon-pack
+   type: String
+   parameters: Validation Icon Pack Class Name
+   description: Icon Pack to be used by the Validation Icons.
+If not set, icon will default to Material Icons. ex.
+FA4 uses fa or fas, FA5 uses fas, far, or fal.
+   default: material-icons
  - name: icon-after
    type: Boolean,String
    parameters: null